 - True wellness starts with food.
-Pregnancy and birth drain your body of nutrients, leaving very little for mom to recover.
+Pregnancy and birth drain your body of nutrients, leaving very little for mom to feel good.
 When you aren’t getting the vitamins/minerals/macros needed your body begins to breakdown vital body systems to maintain health.
-Fatigue, anxiety, digestive problems, and so on all begin to pop up.
+Fatigue, anxiety, digestive problems, and so on all begin to surface.

 - Alone time is non-negotiable.
-Serving only the needs of others 24/7, without taking time for yourself, is a quick path to health problems.
+Serving only the needs of others 24/7, without taking time for yourself, is a quick path to burnout.
 Planning your days strategically to align with how you want to feel is extremely important for new moms (and everyone else!).